Learn

 If your employer offers a 401(k) match, this is the single highest-return "investment" available to you.
 A typical match is 50% of your contributions up to 6% of your salary, or dollar-for-dollar up to 3-4%.

-If you're not contributing enough to get the full match, you are literally turning down free money.
-This should be priority number one in your financial plan, ahead of paying off low-interest debt, ahead of saving for a house, ahead of everything except a basic emergency fund.
+If you're not contributing enough to get the full match, you are turning down employer matching contributions.
+This should usually be one of the first priorities in your financial plan, ahead of paying off low-interest debt, ahead of saving for a house, ahead of everything except a basic emergency fund.

 Check your plan's vesting schedule.
 If you're thinking about changing jobs and you're close to a vesting cliff, it might be worth waiting a few months to keep thousands of dollars in employer contributions.